Buzz In The City: Story of the Hornets upcoming NBA Draft

 “Not to be cliché, it was magical, it was electric.
 This whole town unified behind a common goal and that was back in this team.”

-And the records back then were a lot different.
+The records back then were a lot different.
 In the ten years before the defection of the franchise to New Orleans, the Hornets won 446 games.
 Lost 342.
 In 9 of ten years, they were 500 or better and then went to the playoffs 7 times.
 It was a magical time.
 But since the NBA came back to Charlotte first as the Bobcats then the Hornets it’s been a struggle.

-And the draft hasn’t always helped.
+The draft hasn’t always helped.
 There have been some number one picks that just haven’t worked out.
 Sean May, Adam Morrison, Michael Kidd-Gilchrist, Cody Zeller.
 But they haven’t picked this high number two very often.
 Three years ago, the Hornets picked third and they landed a rising star in LaMelo Ball.
 Now, the trick is to give him a new running mate.

-“So, you know, we would have preferred to be playing, but the last six weeks have been a lot of travel and bringing in a lot of players.
+“We would have preferred to be playing, but the last six weeks have been a lot of travel and bringing in a lot of players.
 A lot of film work, you know, our scouts have been in twice.
-And, you know, we’re a day away from a very exciting day in this franchise’s history.”
+We’re a day away from a very exciting day in this franchise’s history,” said Kupchak.

 The number one pick belongs to the San Antonio Spurs.
 There doesn’t seem to be much debate.
 They will take Victor Wembanyama from France.
 As for the Hornets it’s clear it’s coming down to two players.
 Scoot Henderson who played in basketball’s minor league last year.
 Or Brandon Miller who played last year for Alabama.

 “So even if we know what we’re going to do today, or even tomorrow, during the morning, you know, we will hope to keep it quiet.
-You know, because you never know what might happen in the moments leading up to the draft that might change something.”
+You know, because you never know what might happen in the moments leading up to the draft that might change something,” said Kupchak

 Most think it will be Miller in the end.
 We’ll all find out tomorrow night.